lankm/uta-dbms/proj1/docs/project_report.md

 Initially we divided the labor by getting together and completing the required functions in the order which they are needed.
 This is Insert(), _insert(), then NaiveDelete().
 This work was done in a pair programming fasion so many logical errors could be avoided on the first pass.

 After the second coding session, Jacob decided to complete the rest of _insert() and NaiveDelete().
 This code was then tested by both members to confirm that it works like it should.
-More in depth testing was still needed.

  - Landon Moon
     - 2 hours - 2/1/24  - Reading docs and started on Insert()